ansys/pyacp/README.rst

 First, review the DPF preview license agreement, and if you agree, set the ``ANSYS_DPF_ACCEPT_LA`` environment variable to ``Y``.
 See `the PyDPF documentation <https://dpf.docs.pyansys.com/version/stable/getting_started/licensing.html#dpf-preview-license-agreement>`_ for details.

-On Windows, you can use then use the shipped shell script:
+On Windows, you can then use the shipped shell script:

 .. code-block:: batch